ucloud/uai-sdk/examples/tensorflow/train/object-detection/README.md

     obj_val.record-00006-of-00010  obj_val.record-00007-of-00010  obj_val.record-00008-of-00010
     obj_val.record-00009-of-00010

+These are all the data required for a training.

 ### Build the Docker images
-We provide the basic Dockerfile to build the docker image for training object-detection model:
+We provide the basic Dockerfile to build the docker image for training object-detection model written as:

     From uhub.service.ucloud.cn/uaishare/gpu_uaitrain_ubuntu-16.04_python-2.7.6_tensorflow-1.6.0:v1.0